 If you’re interested in pursuing a career in strategic planning or general management, or with a strategy consulting firm, you can build on the broad foundation of your core curriculum with a Strategy concentration.
 This concentration will provide you with a deeper understanding of strategy and competitive environments, as well as the analytical skills you’ll need to bring insights to data.

 Health Sector Management Certificate

-The certificate requires six courses:
+The certificate requires a total of six courses: